-When your mood is falling in the same direction as the thermometer, you are struggling to get out of bed, and the daylight hours are getting shorter, you may be experiencing what is known as the “winter blues”.
+When our mood’s fall in the same direction as the temperature, we struggle to want to get out of bed in the mornings and the daylight hours are getting shorter, we may be experiencing the “winter blues”.
 The winter blues must not be mistaken for depression.
-The winter blues are in fact, quite common with most of us experiencing a slight, but noticeable mood shift during certain parts of the year when the days are colder and darker.
-Common symptoms include feeling more lethargic and down.
-The good news is that the winter blues typically don’t hinder our life enjoyments and only last for a few weeks.
-Sometimes we just need a little help fighting the winter blues, lifting our spirits and easing away those winter blues.
+The winter blues are in fact, quite common with most of us experiencing a slight, but noticeable mood change during this time of year when the days are colder and darker.
+Common symptoms we may feel include; feeling more lethargic, less activity, lower energy levels, and increased cravings for starchy and sugary foods.
+The good news is that the winter blues typically don’t hinder our life enjoyments and only last for a few days or weeks.
+However, sometimes we may just need a little help lifting our spirits and easing away those winter blues.

-Here are our top three tips for fighting the winter blues:
+Here are our top three tips for fighting the winter blues this winter:

-2. We have heard it all before, but the foods we eat can enhance or inhibit moods.
-Although at the moment of consumption, certain foods like starchy carbs make us feel pretty good, they ultimately increase our winter blues, specifically by affecting our feelings of anxiety and depression.
-So eat foods to help to enhance your mood.
-Examples include: dark chocolate, salmon, herbal teas, mixed berries and dark green leafy vegetables.
+We have heard it all before, but the foods we eat can enhance or inhibit moods.
+Although at the moment of consumption, certain foods like starchy carbs make us feel pretty good, consuming excessive amounts ultimately increase our winter blues.
+Specifically by affecting our feelings of anxiety and depression.
+When we eat too much of these foods, we tend to feel regretful.
+So our tip is to eat foods that will rather help to enhance your mood.
+Examples include: dark chocolate, grilled salmon, herbal teas, mixed berries and dark green leafy vegetables.

 Disclaimer: Results may vary.
 Exercise and proper diet are necessary to achieve and maintain weight loss.
 Consult with your health care processional before beginning any diet or exercise regime.

 You must be logged in to post a comment.